SUBSCRIBE TO STAY CONNECTED!

-When I’m not rocking life as an SLP, you’ll find me with my husband, Scott, and our two dogs.
+When I’m not rocking life as an SLP, you’ll find me with my husband, Scott, our two sons, and our two dogs.

 Shortly after I got started, SRN turned from a hobby into a business.
 I realized I could take my passion for working with special needs children, my passion for problem solving, and my passion for crafting and make my own speech therapy materials.
 Like all passion projects, this one didn’t start as a business to make money.
 It started because I love to share, collaborate, and learn.
 Now that SRN is such a big part of my life, I’m happy to consider it not only my passion but a full-time job.